Vinsurs/date-formate/README.md

 # Parsing strings to Date

-Considering that parsing date format strings into date objects is only a small requirement and easy to implement,the `date-formate` library does **not support** this function, but if you're looking for anything more sophisticated than that you should probably look for a better library ([momentjs](https://momentjs.com) does pretty much everything).
+Considering that parsing date format strings into date objects is only a small requirement and easy to implement,the `date-formately` library does **not support** this function, but if you're looking for anything more sophisticated than that you should probably look for a better library ([momentjs](https://momentjs.com) does pretty much everything).